dheerajkumardk/ethereum_indexer_simple/notes.md

-Build an indexer that tracks transactions from a specific Ethereum wallet
+Build an indexer that tracks all the blocks created on the Ethereum chain

 What will the Indexer do?
-1. Monitor the Ethereum blockchain and listen to transactions from the specified address
+1. Monitor the Ethereum blockchain and listen to newly created blocks

 - Connect Golang app with a blockchain node using rpc url
 - Try getting latest block number